Drafting an Employment Contract: 5 Mistakes Employers Makeachkarlaw-admin

 You may have come across a written employment contract at least once.
 An employment agreement outlines the terms and conditions of an employment relationship.

-What Are Five Common Employment Agreement Drafting Mistakes?
+Five Common Employment Contract Drafting Mistakes?

 There are many legal pitfalls an employer may face when drafting an employment agreement, but five common ones are: